Research and policy are key focus areas for Palliative Care ACT

 We influence ACT Government policy and through working with Palliative Care Australia, and other state/territory peaks, we influence national policy debates on issues that affect and are affected by palliative care.

-PCA ACT engages with Members of the Legislative Assembly, and ACT Government Department in regular meetings and briefings.
+Palliative Care ACT engages with Members of the Legislative Assembly, and ACT Government Department in regular meetings and briefings.

-PC ACT contributes to the policy debate in a variety of ways including:
+Palliative Care ACT contributes to the policy debate in a variety of ways including:

 - Presenting and making submissions to government and Legislative assembly inquiries